 I spent a summer in Sioux Falls on business.
 The hotel of choice was the Holiday Inn because the Hilton in Sioux Falls was overpriced.
 I was impressed by my first stay at a Holiday Inn in years!

 Holiday Inn has come a long way over the years.
 Modern, spacious rooms and resort amenities.
 Lush bedding and premium toiletries.
 What more can you ask for?
 Best of all, affordable.
-Given that I stayed there almost an entire summer, I signed up for the IHG Rewards Club and scored many points.
+Since I stayed there almost every summer, I signed up for the IHG Rewards Club and scored many points.

 IHG Vs. Hilton Honors